sanrio00/portfolio-projects/Completed/ETL Pipeline for Gaming Mice Analysis/README.md

 ## Extraction
 The first part involved requesting the base url (page 1) and the other page urls (pages 2 to 6) and creating empty lists for each feature for storage later.

 The second part involved extracting the name, price, rating, brand, DPI, model number, hand orientation of every product using BeautifulSoup across the pages.
 This required looking into the HTML syntax and finding the appropriate class within the syntax.
-Upon extracting the correct feature, we appended them into its respective list.
+Upon extracting the correct feature, we appended them into their respective lists.

 Each page consisted of around 30-40 gaming mice products, totalling to 217 products.